 Findings from franchise research revealed five major causes of franchise conflict, and that not all conflict can be avoided.
 The research, conducted by the Asia-Pacific Centre for Franchising Excellence at Griffith University several few years ago, explored causes of franchise conflict from franchisor and franchisee perspectives.

 Project researcher, Professor Lorelle Frazer (now based at the University of Sunshine Coast), said franchisors cannot avoid conflict with their franchisees, and some conflict can actually be healthy for the relationship.

 “We need to recognise franchisor-franchisee conflict is not only inevitable, but a necessary part of a dynamic business relationship,” Professor Frazer said.

-“Our research identifies five main causes of franchise conflict.
+“Our research identified five main causes of franchise conflict.
 By being aware of the causes franchisors and franchisees will be better equipped to minimise conflict.